private-synthetic-data-social-sciences/explore_dpcgans/README.md

 The output is stored in profiling_output.
 The files refer to the following specifications:
 - nobs_10000.txt: train on 10k obs, sample (after training) on local laptop.
 - nobs_10000_snellius.txt: train on 10k obs, sample (after training) on snellius.
 - nobs_10000_snellius_nosampling.txt: train on 10k obs, no sampling, on snellius.
-This is the most relevant run.
+- nobs_20000_snellius_nosample_batchsize_2000.txt: train on 20k obs, no sampling, on snellius, with batch size 2000
+    - tried the same as above with 30k obs, but cannot run it in a 15 minutes slot

 Then, run